Chikusei

 Chikusei (筑西市, Chikusei-shi) is a city located in Ibaraki Prefecture, Japan.
-As of 1 January 2024, the city had an estimated population of 99,987 in 37,635 households and a population density of 487 persons per km2.
+As of 1 January 2024, the city had an estimated population of 98,031 in 39,075 households and a population density of 478 persons per km2.
 The percentage of the population aged over 65 was 31.2%.
 The total area of the city is 205.30 sqkm.

 Geography

 Located in southwestern Ibaraki Prefecture, Chikusei is located on the west side of Mount Tsukuba and is bordered by Tochigi Prefecture to the north.
 The Kinugawa River and the Kokaigawa River flow through the city.
-The city is located about 43 miles north of downtown Tokyo.
-Except for the hills with an altitude of about 200 meters connected to the Abukuma mountains at the northeastern end, almost the entire area is flat land with an elevation of about 66 to 197 feet or extremely gentle hills, and about 95% of the total area of the city is residential or cultivated. rice paddies occupy about 40% of the total area of the city.
+The city is located about 70 kilometers north of downtown Tokyo.
+Except for the hills with an altitude of about 200 meters connected to the Abukuma mountains at the northeastern end, almost the entire area is flat land with an elevation of about 20 to 60 meters or extremely gentle hills, and about 95% of the total area of the city is residential or cultivated. rice paddies occupy about 40% of the total area of the city.